alexei-erm/ML_course_personnal/README.md

 - Control Theory, Robotics
 - and more...

 For future reference, re-usability and showcase.
-Languages used: MATLAB and python (numpy, pytorch)
+Languages used: MATLAB and Python (NumPy, PyTorch)

 ## Files description